Mobile Digital Whiteboard Collaboration

 Audio and Video Calling Meeting Options

 All participants can control how they connect audio in a meeting.
 Audio calls can be 1 on 1 or group calls.
-Participants can upgrade an active audio call into a meeting where they can screenshare or use the virtual whiteboard.
+Participants can upgrade an active audio call into a meeting where they can screenshare or use the Digital Whiteboard.

 Participants can also connect audio from a scheduled or ad hoc meeting.
 They can use their device audio, connect via phone by either having the conference call the participant or they can dial in.